Demisexuality: History

 The term was coined in the Asexual Visibility and Education Network Forums in February 2006.
 Based on the theory that allosexuals experience both primary and secondary sexual attraction and asexuals do not experience either, the term demisexual was proposed for people who experience the latter without the former.
+However, David Jay suggested a similar word in 2003, called semisexual.

 Demisexuality, as a component of the asexuality spectrum, is included in queer activist communities such as GLAAD and The Trevor Project.
 Demisexuality also has finer divisions within itself.

-Post-doctorate research on demisexuality has been done since at least 2013, and podcasts and social media have also raised public awareness of demisexuality.

 The word gained entry to the Oxford English Dictionary in March 2022, with its earliest usage recorded in 2006 as a noun.

-Since 2019, the app Tinder includes demisexual as an option for self-descriptors of one's sexual orientation on one's profiles.
+Since 2019, the app Tinder includes demisexual as an option for self-descriptors of sexual orientation on profiles.

 Definition

-A common general definition of demisexuality states that "demisexuality is a sexual orientation in which a person feels sexually attracted to someone only after they've developed a close/strong emotional bond with them".

-This means demisexuals can experience sexual attraction that is formed from a bond they share with another person.

-How much demisexuals need to know about a person before they feel sexually attracted to them varies from person to person.
-There is no specific timeline on how long it takes, either.
-There is also no way to determine what qualifies as a close or strong bond, which can cause confusion.

-Demisexuals can enjoy a person's presence or be attracted to some of their qualities without having an interest in dating them or building a romantic relationship with them.
+Demisexuality is used to describe individuals who feel sexually attracted to someone only after developing a close or strong emotional bond with them.
+Some demisexuals will also feel romantic attraction, while others do not.
+The duration of time and the degree of interpersonal knowledge and bonding required for a demisexual person to develop sexual attraction may be highly variable between individuals.
+There is a lack of clear definitions for what qualifies as a close or strong bond in this context, which can cause confusion.

+Unlike other words used to describe sexual orientations, the term "demisexuality" does not indicate which gender or genders a person finds attractive.